Experiences that Both Excite and Educate

 Having served as Interim Executive Director of Artisans Asylum — a 40,000-square-foot nonprofit makerspace and one of the largest of its kind in the Northeast — I've sat on both sides of the table you're navigating every day.
 I've written grant applications, managed board relationships, navigated budget constraints, and made the case for capital investment to stakeholders who need the numbers to justify the vision.

-That means when we work together, I'm not just designing an installation.
-I'm helping you build the case for it, structure the investment to maximize its grant eligibility, and generate the engagement data that strengthens your next application.
-I understand that "measurable community impact" isn't a box to check — it's a core deliverable.
+That means when we work together, I'm not just thinking about designing an installation.
+I'm helping you build a case for the budget, structure a proposal to maximize its grant eligibility, or generate engagement data that strengthens your next application.
+I understand that "measurable community impact" isn't a box to check — it's a core deliverable for your organization.

 My work is designed from the start to generate the metrics that matter to your funders: increased dwell time, repeat visitation rates, younger demographic reach, STEAM education alignment, and documented community engagement.
 These aren't afterthoughts — they're design criteria.